vmware-tanzu/velero/design/unified-repo-and-kopia-integration/unified-repo-and-kopia-integration.md

   - For Restic Repository, Restic Repository Provider invokes the existing “Prune” CLI of Restic
   - For Unified Repository, Unified Repository Provider calls udmrepo.BackupRepoService’s Maintain function

 Kopia has two maintenance modes – the full maintenance and quick maintenance.
 There are many differences between full and quick mode, but briefly speaking, quick mode only processes the hottest data (primarily, it is the metadata and index data), so quick maintenance is much faster than full maintenance.
-On ther other hand, quick maintenance also scatters the burden of full maintenance so that the full maintenance could finish fastly and make less impact.
+On the other hand, quick maintenance also scatters the burden of full maintenance so that the full maintenance could finish fastly and make less impact.
 We will also take this quick maintenance into Velero.
 We will add a new Due Time to Velero, finally, we have two Prune Due Time:
 - Normal Due Time: For Restic, this will invoke Restic Prune; for Unified Repository, this will invoke udmrepo.BackupRepoService’s Maintain(full) call and finally call Kopia’s full maintenance
 - Quick Due Time: For Restic, this does nothing; for Unified Repository, this will invoke udmrepo.BackupRepoService’s Maintain(quick) call and finally call Kopia’s quick maintenance